dibalokechanda/dibalokechanda.github.io/_posts/2023-08-20-Notations-1-blog.md

 # Other Notations

 - $\log$ : Assume natural logarithm or  $\log$ base-$e$.
-Most resources you will come across for these topics, tend to use base-$2$ logarithm, but in the machine learning domain, it is common practice to use a base-$e$ logarithm.
+Most resources you will come across for these topics, tend to use base- $2$ logarithm, but in the machine learning domain, it is common practice to use a base- $e$ logarithm.

+- $I(X; Y):$ You can find more information about using a semicolon [here](https://math.stackexchange.com/questions/3820274/what-does-the-semicolon-mean-in-ixy-mutual-information).
+I might have as well used $I(X, Y)$ instead.